-Afro Soca a Mix of Afro Beats & Soca Rhythms
+Afro Soca: The Vibrant Fusion of Afro Beats and Soca Rhythms Shaping Global Sounds

 Photo © Optimustt Productions

 What is Afro Soca?
-Many have asked this question with the proliferation of Soca subgenres playing on the radio and released constantly on streaming platforms.
-One can characterize the new music as Caribbean artists mixing Nigerian Afro beats with Soca rhythms.
-Looking back, one can identify the start of the new music trend in 2014 when Machel Montano remixed Timaya's 'Shake Your Bum Bum'.
-That remix was well-received leading to many more overtures into Afrocentric sounds.
+The proliferation of soca subgenres on the radio and their constant release on streaming platforms have prompted many to ask this question.
+One can characterize the new music as Caribbean artists mixing Nigerian Afrobeats with Soca rhythms.
+Looking back, one can identify the start of the new music trend in 2014, when Machel Montano remixed Timaya's 'Shake Your Bum Bum.'
+That remix was well-received, leading to many more overtures into Afrocentric sounds.

-After listening to an Afro Soca offering it is easy to recognize that Afro beats are infused with Groovy Soca and not Power Soca.
+Listening to an Afro Soca offering makes it clear that Groovy Soca, not Power Soca, infuses Afrobeats.
 The beat is mid-tempo and falls in the 135 and below range.
-So how does one recognize a track as an Afro Soca track?
-To get an answer for that we turn to the Redbullmusicacademy's "Essential Guide To Soca".
-In their assessment of Afro Soca they had this to say regarding Afro Soca:
+How can one identify an Afro Soca track?
+To get an answer for that, we turn to the Red Bull Music Academy's "Essential Guide to Soca."
+In their assessment of Afro Soca, they had this to say regarding Afro Soca:

 Let's take our culture places: